 Adventures with an e-bike?
 Of course!

 E-bikes aren't only good for getting to work without working up a sweat.
 With their help, you can also manage longer routes and discover even more places.
 But be warned: the extra horsepower equates to greater danger.
-Our editor shows us what we particularly need to know to prevent accidents and gives tips for added safety on an e-bike.
+We show you what steps you should take to avoid an accident and which tips help raise safety on an e-bike.

 Children should be proficient at cycling before embarking on a tour.
 Schedule plenty of breaks and choose a route that only follows cycling paths.
 The important thing is that everyone has fun!
 To ensure everyone’s safety, there are a few exercises that can also be done with the children at home in the garden.